 Keyword Information and Location

-MemoryFree Unallocated final storage memory on the CPU (bytes).
-All free memory may not be available for data tables.
-As memory is allocated and freed, holes of unallocated memory, which are unusable for final-storage memory, may be created.
-Updated after compile completes.
+MemorySize Total final storage memory size (bytes) in the CR6.
+Updated at startup.

 Numeric data type

 Read only

-Total final storage memory size (bytes) in the CR300 series.
-Updated at startup.
+Messages Contains a string of manually entered messages.

-MemorySize Numeric data type
+iviessages String data type

-Read only

 Release date of the operating system in the format mmddyyyy.
 Updated at startup.

 OSDate String data type

 Read only

 Signature of the operating system.

 OSSignature Numeric data type

 Read only

-Version of the operating system in the CR300 series.
+Version of the operating system in the CR6.
 Updated at OS startup.

 OSVersion String data type

 Read only

 PakBusRoutes Lists routes or router neighbors known to the datalogger at the time the setting was read.
 Each route is represented by four components separated by commas and enclosed in parentheses: (port, via neighbor address, pakbus address, response time in ms).
 Updates when routes are added or deleted.

 String data type

 Read only

-Keyword Information and Location

-PanelTemp Current processor board temperature (°C).
+Current processor board temperature (°C).
 Updates when viewing the Status table or via program code.

-Float data type
+PanelTemp Float data type

 Read only

+Keyword Information and Location

-PortConfig Provides information on the configuration settings (input, output, SDI-12, COM port) for C terminals in numeric order of terminals.
+PortConfig Provides information on the configuration settings (input, output, SDM, SDI-12, COM port) for C or U terminals in numeric order of terminals.
 Default = Input .
 Updates when the port configuration changes.

 String data type

 Read only

 PortStatus States of C terminals configured for control.
 On/high (True) or off/low (False).
 Array elements in numeric order of C terminals.
 Default = False .
 Updates when state changes.

 Boolean data type

+Primary source of datalogger power.
+Updates when background calibration executes.

+PowerSource String data type

+Read only

 ProcessTime Processing time (μs) of the last scan.
 Time is measured from the end of the EndScan instruction (after the measurement event is set) to the beginning of the EndScan (before the wait for the measurement event begins) for the subsequent scan.
 Calculated on-the-fly.
 Updated at the conclusion of scan processing, prior to waiting for the next scan.

 Numeric data type

 Read only

 ProgErrors Number of compile or runtime errors for the running program.
 Updated after compile.

 Numeric data type

 Read only

 Name of current (running) program; updates at startup.

 ProgName String data type

 Read only